What is a Proctored Exam?

 View the new UWF policy regarding Proctored Exams, effective fall 2011.

-How do I let students know, that "IF" I, the faculty member, require a proctored exam, what they are supposed to do?
+How do I let students know what they are supposed to do, "IF" I, the faculty member, require a proctored exam?

 - Put this information in your course syllabus and post it in FACS as soon as you can.

 - Also, remind your students with enough lead time so that they will be able to coordinate proctoring services if needed.

 At UWF, the faculty member may require any one or more of the following choices for completing proctored exams.
 Check with the instructor or see the syllabus for details:

 - The faculty member may establish a specific campus classroom, date and time for students to come to UWF and complete the exam with the instructor.
 This information should be conveyed to students clearly and well before the exam date.

 - The faculty member may require suitable proctoring for the exams in accordance with the

 UWF’s exam proctoring protocol for online courses (See "Finding an Approved Proctor").

 - The faculty member may require students to take the exams online through eLearning,